mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/vehicle-ts/README.md

 ## Option 1: Prepare and run "Vehicle Simulator" locally

 1. Navigate into the vehicle-ts folder
-2. Update your App ID (from [Part 1](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/atlas-backend/README.md)) in `./src/realm/config.ts`
+2. Update your App ID and the realmUser password if you have changed it while creating the atlas-backend (from [Part 1](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/atlas-backend/README.md)) in `./src/realm/config.ts`
 3. Run the following commands:

       `npm install`